 Prioritize Scalp Care

 The scalp often gets forgotten — especially during the winter.
 “Transitioning from hot to cold causes the main issues,” Burnett described.
 “When the body is hot the scalp releases more sweat to cool you down but when it gets cold, the scalp tightens up to retain the moisture.
 This can lead to dry skin conditions like psoriasis or scalp tension which can lead to headaches, flaky scalp and follicular construction,” he explains.
 As a result, this can cause the hair to thin and go more brittle.
 Do not panic, a little scalp care will solve the situation.
 “Massage your scalp when washing and conditioning your hair to increase blood flow and boost scalp health,” he suggests.
+Try acid serums for the scalp.
+Glycolic acid exfoliates the surface of the scalp, removing hair follicle-clogging debris and styling product build-up.
 Plus, never leave the house with wet hair.
 This will only exacerbate the issue further.

 Extend Your Blowout